Skip to content

 Failure to include this key will result in topic rendering failure, leading to message drops that cannot be recovered.

 You also need to pre-create all resolved topics in Kafka, such as device-1, device-2, and so on.
-If the template resolves to a topic name that does not exist in Kafka or if Kafka does not allow automatic topic creation, messages will also be dropped due to unrecoverable errors.
+If the template resolves to a topic name that does not exist in Kafka, messages will also be dropped due to unrecoverable errors.

 Test Kafka Producer Rule